aditi-malav/Gradeops/README.md

 # GradeOps
 ### AI-Powered Automated Exam Grading Platform

-GradeOps is an AI-powered platform that automates the grading of scanned examination answer sheets.
-It extracts text from uploaded PDFs, routes answers question-wise, evaluates responses using instructor-defined rubrics, and generates marks with detailed feedback.
+GradeOps is a platform for automating the evaluation of scanned examination answer sheets.
+The system extracts text from uploaded PDFs, organizes responses question-wise, grades answers using instructor-defined rubrics, and generates marks with feedback.

-The project is being developed as a full-stack MVP with a strong focus on system design, optimization, and modular architecture.
-The goal is not only to build an automated grading system, but also to understand and implement the engineering decisions that make AI systems efficient, reliable, and scalable.
+This project is being developed as a full-stack MVP to explore the practical application of AI and software engineering in education.
+The implementation emphasizes modular architecture, optimization, and cost-efficient use of AI services.

 ---